 and only if you are satisfied with it, consider the builder’s offer.
 If you need professional guidance, speak to your lawyer, Chartered Accountant (CA), or wealth manager for valuable insights.

-minimal.
+fee is minimal.
 All these facets make a home loan affordable for you.

 In a rising interest rate scenario, for comfortable payment of EMIs, it would be sensible to increase the tenure of the Home Loan and, whenever possible, prepay to reduce your debt burden.